shawngraham/3812-ar/README.md

 ## Make target images aka tracking images

 The three .png images in this repo can work as tracking images.
-Print them out; alternatively, you can open them in a browser, and then test your webapp by loading it on your phone & pointing at the screen.
-But first, if you want to use your own traciking images:
+Right-click and save as image if you want to use them.
+Then, when the webapp is complete, print them out, load up your app on your phone and test!
+Alternatively, if you don't have a printer, you can open them in a browser, and then test your webapp by loading it on your phone & pointing at the screen.
+But let's not get ahead of ourselves.
+To make your own tracking images:

 1 - decide what your target images are going to be (ie the things that you are going to augment)